Chr157i4n/TMC2209_Raspberry_Pi/README.md

 ```

 #### [test_script_01_uart_connection.py](tests/test_script_01_uart_connection.py)
-this only communicates with the TMC driver over UART.
+This only communicates with the TMC driver over UART.
 It should set some settings in the driver and then outputs the settings.
 When it outputs ```TMC2209: UART Communication Error```, you need to check the UART-connection.

 #### [test_script_02_pin_connection.py](tests/test_script_02_pin_connection.py)
-this scripts enables the raspberry GPIO output for the dir, en and step pin and then checks the tmc driver register,
+This script enables the raspberry GPIO output for the dir, en and step pin and then checks the TMC driver register,
 whether the driver sees them as HIGH or LOW.
-Because then enable pin is activated for a short time, the motor current ouput
+Because the enabled pin is activated for a short time, the motor current ouput
 will be also activated in this script for a short time.
 This script should output:
 Pin DIR:        OK
 Pin STEP:       OK
 Pin EN:         OK
-if not, check the connection of the pin
+if not, check the connection of the pin.

 #### [test_script_03_basic_movement.py](tests/test_script_03_basic_movement.py)
-this script should move the motor 6 times one revolution back and forth.
+This script should move the motor 6 times, one revolution back and forth.

 ####  [test_script_04_stallguard.py](tests/test_script_04_stallguard.py)
-in this script the stallguard feature of the TMC2209 is beeing setup.
+In this script the stallguard feature of the TMC2209 is beeing setup.
-a funtion will be called, if the driver detects a stall. the function stops the current movement.
+A funtion will be called, if the driver detects a stall.
+The function stops the current movement.
 The motor will be moved 10 revolutions.
-If the movement is unhindered finished, the script outputs ```Movement finished successfully```.
+If the movement is finished unhindered, the script outputs ```Movement finished successfully```.
-If you block the motor with pliers or so, the the motor will stop and the script outputs ```StallGuard!``` and ```Movement was not completed```
+If you block the motor with pliers or something similar, the the motor will stop and the script outputs ```StallGuard!``` and ```Movement was not completed```

 ####  [test_script_05_vactual.py](tests/test_script_05_vactual.py)
 VACTUAL allows moving the motor by UART control.
 It gives the motor velocity in +-(2^23)-1 [μsteps / t]